RobinBKing/VolunteerMatch/README.md

 ### By Rob King, Pablo Vera, Jacob Steinberg, Ryan Brown.

 ## Description
 This application is a final project for Intro to Programming.
-The site will display a list of volunteer organizations based on user input, using a volunteerMatch API and a Google Maps API.
+The site will display a list of volunteer organizations based on user input, using an API from the All For Good organization.

 ## Setup
 The application can be installed by cloning the project from GitHub.
 Or it can be viewed at this url: http://robinbking.github.io/VolunteerMatch/